-2016 ANNUAL SURVEY OF U.S. DIRECT INVESTMENT ABROAD INSTRUCTIONS
+2019 BENCHMARK SURVEY OF U.S. DIRECT INVESTMENT ABROAD INSTRUCTIONS

-The Annual Survey of U.S. Direct Investment Abroad is conducted to secure current economic data on the operations of U.S. parent companies and their foreign affiliates.
-Reports filed in this survey should be consistent with those filed in the 2015 BE-11 Annual Survey of U.S. Direct Investment Abroad in regard to concepts and definitions, accounting methods, affiliate and reporter consolidations, etc. However, filing this report is not contingent upon having filed a 2015 BE-11.
+The Benchmark Survey of U.S. Direct Investment Abroad is conducted to secure current economic data on the operations of U.S. parent companies and their foreign affiliates.

-Electronic filing option (eFile) - Forms that can be transmitted to BEA electronically will be available on the BEA Web site: www.bea.gov/efile.
+Electronic filing option (eFile) - Forms that can be securely transmitted to BEA electronically are available on the BEA website: www.bea.gov/efile.
 If you eFile, please do not submit paper reports.